-Instructions can be taken via a telephone/Skype appointment and an email/letter of engagement will be sent thereafter.
+You can make an appointment to come in and see us or instructions can be taken via a telephone/Skype appointment.
+An email/letter of engagement will be sent thereafter.
 Documents in respect of your identification and address will be required, and we will advise you how to do this when arranging an appointment.

 If we have any concerns regarding a person’s mental capacity to provide instructions by those means, then an agent can be instructed to carry out a mental capacity assessment.
 Those agents will charge a fee to carry out an assessment.

-Once our terms are agreed and draft documents have been approved, detailed instructions will be provided for original documents to be signed and witnessed.
+Once our terms are agreed and draft documents have been approved, you can either attend our offices or detailed instructions will be provided for original documents to be signed and witnessed.
 A telephone or Skype appointment can be arranged to help with this process if required.
 Once signed and witnessed, the documents can be returned to us and we will arrange for them to be registered at the OPG.

 If you would like to discuss your personal circumstances – whether to do with your own Will, or the Will of someone else – you can call us on 0117 325 2929 or complete our online enquiry form, and a member of our team will get back to you.